It's both International Women’s Day in March and also Women’s History Month.

 "At UCLan, we recognise that our diversity is our strength, and we're committed to ensuring that equality, diversity, and inclusion are part of everything we do."— Leona Trimble, Interim Head of Equality, Diversity and Inclusion

 Elsewhere, there’s a Qigong (pronounced Chi-gong) session being held in the Sir Tom Finney Sports Centre on 15 March.
 Qigong is a mind-body exercise form that uses meditation, breathing, and movement to increase energy and enable the body to heal itself.
 The exercise and healing techniques used were developed in ancient China and Tibet.
 It is practiced for a variety of reasons and has countless health-related benefits.
 The session will encourage the integration of posture, movement, breathing technique, self-massage, sound and focused intent to improve participants’ well-being.
-The session, which is for women only, will run between 1-2pm, and you can book a space here.
+The session, which is for women only, will run between 1-2pm.

-Continuing with the theme of Chinese traditions, there’s also a Chinese tea tasting session, open to all, where people will get the chance to familiarise themselves with different types of teas, learn how they’re made and brewed, and sample teas from different regions with diverse flavours.
-The tea tasting will be held between 1 and 2pm on 29 March – for more information and to book, you can visit our UCLan event page.
+Continuing with the theme of Chinese traditions, there’s also a Chinese tea-tasting session, open to all, where people will get the chance to familiarise themselves with different types of teas, learn how they’re made and brewed, and sample teas from different regions with diverse flavours.
+The tea tasting will be held between 1 and 2pm on 29 March.

 We're also welcoming the community to join us for a fascinating female-focused talk.
 ‘Pride of Preston: Dick, Kerr Ladies F.C.’, by Gail Newsham, author and historian for the Dick, Kerr Ladies football club, who will tell the story of how, after the Football Association effectively banned women from playing in 1921, the Dick, Kerr Ladies defied the ban and set the football world alight in the 1920s.
-It's an inspiring story of ordinary Lancashire Lassies at their very best, and tickets are available here.
+It's an inspiring story of ordinary Lancashire Lassies at their very best.

 We hope you'll come and join us to celebrate women from around the world.